wolgemoth/cpp-hashmap/README.md

 In this implementation, key existence and value retrieval are merged into a single conditional expression.
 This allows for simpler, cleaner code that affords better exception handling.

+### Note

+Please note that while the hashmap is capable of being used in a concurrent environment, it does not provide a mechanism for synchronising changes to the hashmap which are made in between operations.

+Therefore, if you need to perform a synchronous series of operations on the Hashmap while it is being used in a concurrent context, you should lock access to the hashmap to one thread while doing so, otherwise you may encounter race conditions.

 ### References

 - Wang, Q. (Harry) (2020).
 Implementing Your Own HashMap (Explanation + Code).
 YouTube.
 Available at: https://www.youtube.com/watch?v=_Q-eNqTOxlE [Accessed 2021].